 Rest in the fact that anxiety is not stemmed from a lack of faith or unbelief.
 Of course our faith can heal our anxiety, but God is not frustrated with us when we are consumed by anxiety yet again.

-He made us, afterall.
+He made us, after all.
 He knows every hair on our head, every desire of our heart, and every fear in our minds.
 Like a loving father, he calls us to come to him again and again and again.
+Grab a copy of my book Fierce Faith to help you fight fear, wrestle worry, and overcome anxiety.

 No one is a better example of handling hurt and offense than Jesus Christ.
 From both strangers and his best friends, he experienced ridicule, lies, betrayal, abandonment, and physical torture.
 And he did nothing wrong.